 In 2013, Canada Post featured The Guess Who on 63-cent Permanent stamp (Scott #2659) printed by the Lowe-Martin Group on Tullis Russell Coatings coated paper.
 The set—dubbed “The Canadian Recording Artists: The Bands”—featured three other acts, including Rush, Beau Dommage and The Tragically Hip.

-The Guess Who stamp depicts the band’s logo in the centre; the word “CANADA” near the bottom-left corner; and a P-mark indicating the issue is a non-denominated Permanent stamp in the top-right corner.
+The Guess Who stamp depicts the band’s logo in the centre; the word “CANADA” near the bottom-left corner; and a P-mark indicating the issue as a non-denominated Permanent stamp in the top-right corner.

-Each stamp measures 32 mm by 32 mm with simulated perforations.
-The set’s official first-day covers (OFDCs) were cancelled in Winnipeg, Man.
+Each stamp measures 32 millimetres by 32 millimetres with simulated perforations.
+The set’s official first-day covers were cancelled in Winnipeg, Man.
 (The Guess Who); Toronto, Ont.
 (Rush); Kingston, Ont.
 (The Tragically Hip); and Montréal, Que.
 (Beau Dommage).
 The stamps were issued in booklets of 10 stamps, sets of four booklets and souvenir sheets of four stamps.